evylang/evy/docs/spec.md

 For more information on individual event handlers, see the [built-in documentation](builtins.md#event-handlers).

-## Runtimes
+## Platforms

-Evy has two runtimes: the **terminal runtime** and the **browser runtime**.
+Evy has two platforms: the **terminal platform** and the **browser platform**.

-The browser runtime can be tried at [play.evy.dev].
+The browser platform can be tried at [play.evy.dev].
 It fully supports all built-in functions and event handlers as described in the [built-in documentation](builtin.md).

-To use the terminal runtime, first install Evy and then run
+To use the terminal platform, first install Evy and then run

     evy run FILE.evy